Second and Third Year

 Problems of various kinds may be taken into account in marking work, or considering whether or not a late penalty should apply for an essay.
 It is important that you speak to the tutor or module co-ordinator.
 They will ask you to:

-- Provide an original medical certificate or other supporting documentation in addition to the declaration.
-This will be placed on file, and may be taken into consideration in assessing your work.
+- Upload an original medical certificate or other supporting documentation in addition to the online form.

 If you miss an exam, or wish to have your extenuating circumstances taken into account when determining your final grade, you should refer to the Programme Office website.